EVAyo/social_push_tool/README.md

 }
 ```

-Your final config file may look like:
+Your final `config.js` file may look like:

 ```js
 {